anon-code-repo/VSD/README.md

-# VSD
-Visual Semantic Description Generation with MLLMs for Image-Text Matching
+# Visual Semantic Description Generation with MLLMs for Image-Text Matching
+The codes for our paper "Visual Semantic Description Generation with MLLMs for Image-Text Matching(VSD)".
+Note: The complete codebase will be made public upon acceptance of our paper.